Fix the ‘Internet May not be Available’ Error on Android Devices

 - Drag down the notifications panel and click on the Settings icon.

-- Scroll down till you find “System Settings” then tap on it.
+- Scroll down until you find “System Settings“, then tap on it.

-- Now find the option named “Use network-provided time” and “Use network-provided time zone“.
-Make sure they are turned on.
+- Find and ensure that the options named “Use network-provided time” and “Use network-provided time zone” are turned on.

 - Check to see if the problem still persists.